Cezarion/yalla/README.md

 ### SYMFONY ###

-# What the script do
+# What the script does

     Install Symfony core
     Install usefull bundles